Thai National Parks

 Dusky leaf monkey at Ban Krang

 There used to be a significant tiger population in the park up until a couple of decades ago, but likely only a very few left.
+According an announcement made in 2023, there are at least 3 tiger individuals recorded from the park.
 There are also tapirs in the park, known from camera traps and footprints.

 Stump-tailed macaques are the welcoming committee of the animals in the park.
 While driving towards Ban Krang Campsite, big troop of macaques are often seen resting on the road or crossing the road.
-It is good to have the car windows open and drive slowly in case they happen to be in the forest, easy to locate them by listening.
-Kaeng Krachan is probably the only place in the country where sightings are very common.
+It is good to have the car windows open and drive slowly in case they happen to be in the forest nearby, easy to locate them by listening.
+Kaeng Krachan is probably the only place in the country where sightings are very common, quite rare elsewhere.

 Some other frequently seen animals are langurs, white-handed gibbons, sambar deer, mouse deer, porcupines, monitor lizards and black giant squirrels.

 Langurs are found in most places in the park, very common in and around Ban Krang Campsite.
-While dusky leaf monkeys are quite common, Robinson's banded langurs are a bit more rare, but sometimes seen in the Phanoen Thung area.
+While dusky leaf monkeys are quite common.
+Robinson's banded langurs are a bit more rare, but with a bit of effort can be seen around Phanoen Thung area.

 White-handed gibbons are a species of lesser apes which can be seen or heard nearly every day, often seen at the edge of the campsites or along the roads.
 Their singing is most magical, one of the most beautiful calls in the nature.